hexeguitar/FV1_EEprog/README.md

 FV1 EEProg
 ==========

-Expansion board used on conjuntion with an EZ-USB FX2LP (LCSOFT version) Cypress CY7C68013A dev board (source: *bay) to create an EEPROM programmer that works directly within the SpinAsm software.
+Expansion board used on conjuntion with an EZ-USB FX2LP (LCSOFT version) Cypress CY7C68013A dev board (source: ebay) to create an EEPROM programmer that works directly within the SpinAsm software.
 Idea based on FV-1 Dev board.

-*** DOES NOT INVOLVE COPYING THE ORIGINAL FIRMWARE *** The trick is to force a new hardware to be enumerated as FV-1 Dev board, after being detected by the SpinAsm software the firmware is uploaded via USB into the RAM of the CY7C68013A microcontroller.
+*** DOES NOT INVOLVE COPYING THE ORIGINAL FIRMWARE ***

+The trick is to force a new hardware to be enumerated as FV-1 Dev board, after being detected by the SpinAsm software the firmware is uploaded via USB into the RAM of the CY7C68013A microcontroller.

 The EZ-USB FX2LP board requires a small modification using an external I2C EEPROM programmer, like i.e. PicKit2: